Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Third, take note of the pearl’s shape.
 Pearls that are nearly perfectly round tend to be worth more than pearls that are oval or off-round.
-However, some people prefer different shapes, like baroque pearls.
+However, some people prefer different shapes, like these baroque pearls from Blue Nile.

 Fourth, consider the size of the pearl.
 The larger the pearl, the more expensive it will be.

 Remember, though, that the style of pearl you choose is up to you.
-For example, maybe you prefer a smaller pearl or one that’s a teardrop shape.
+For example, maybe you prefer a smaller pearl or one that’s a teardrop shape like this one from Blue Nile.
 Overall, read through our guide and view the sample jewelry to see which pearl variety catches your eye the most.